Carbs and Weight Loss: The Truth & How to Make Them Work for You

 5 minute read

-Starches: rice, potatoes, oats, pasta, bread, tortillas.
+Starches: rice, potatoes, oats, pasta, bread, and tortillas.

-Key idea: Your body handles carbs better when they come with fiber and are paired with protein.
 For a deeper dive into how fiber supports weight loss, see our Ultimate Guide to Dietary Fiber.

 How Many Carbs for Weight Loss?